How to Read a Renters Insurance Policy

 What is a renters insurance declaration page?

 The declaration page — sometimes called a dec page — is where you’ll find the basic coverages of your renters policy.
-Included are coverage types, limits, endorsements and information regarding your billing and the insured property.
+It is supposed to provide you with a summary of your coverage types, limits, endorsements, billing information, and details about the insured property for quick reference.

 Sample renters insurance policy